What is an oil macerate and how do you use it?

 In massage and aromatherapy

-• For sensitive skin: choose calendula macerate.
+• For sensitive skin: opt for calendula macerate.

 • For anti-aging needs: rosehip macerate is rich in regenerating active ingredients.